Arab Ba'ath Movement

-The Arab Baath Movement (حركة البعث العربي Ḥarakat al-Bath al-‘Arabī), also literally translated as Arab Resurrection Movement or Arab Renaissance Movement, was the Baathist political movement and predecessor of the Arab Socialist Baath Party.
-The party was first named Arab Ihya Movement (Ḥarakat al-Iḥyāʾ al-‘Arabī) literally translated as Arab Revitalization Movement, until 1943 when it adopted the name "Baath".
+The Arab Baath Movement (حركة البعث العربي Ḥarakat al-Bath al-‘Arabī; lit.
+Arab Resurrection Movement or Arab Renaissance Movement) was a Baathist political party and predecessor of the Arab Socialist Baath Party.
+The party was first named the Arab Ihya Movement (Ḥarakat al-Iḥyāʾ al-‘Arabī; Arab Revitalization Movement) until 1943 when it adopted the name "Baath" (meaning resurrection).
 It was founded in 1940 by Michel Aflaq.
 Its founders, Aflaq and Bitar, were both associated with nationalism and socialism.

 History

 The Movement was formed in 1940 as the Arab Ihya Movement by Syrian expatriate Michel Aflaq.

 Shortly after being founded, the Movement became involved in anti-colonial Arab nationalist militant activities, including Aflaq founding the Syrian Committee to Help Iraq that was created in 1941 to support the anti-British and pro-Axis government of Iraq against the British during the Anglo-Iraqi War of 1941.
 The Syrian Committee sent weapons and volunteers to fight alongside Iraqi forces against the British.